 Northwestern University, Dynamical Systems Seminar, October 2013

-I have given talks in USA, England, France and Germany.
+I have given talks in USA, England, France, Germany, Israel, Ireland and Canada.

 I am eager to give more talks.
 Invite me.